pkainulainen/test-with-spring/master-package/bonus-webinars-2019/introduction-to-mockk/README.md

 * Create test doubles with the MockK mocking library.
 * Use the argument matchers provided by MockK.

+This example application has the following packages:

+* The `com.testwithspring.master.kotlin.annotations` package demonstrates how you can create test doubles by using annotations.
+The approach demonstrated in this package is useful if your tests don't use JUnit 5.
+* The `com.testwithspring.master.kotlin.junit5` package demonstrates how you can create test doubles with annotations and JUnit 5.
+* The `com.testwithspring.master.kotlin.matchers` package demonstrates how you can use the argument matchers provided by MockK.
+* The `com.testwithspring.master.kotlin.testdoubles` package demonstrates how you can create different test doubles with MockK by using the "manual" approach.

 **If you want to run the tests which create test doubles with MockK, you must run unit tests**.